Why Do Cats Spray? 5 Reasons for Cat Spraying

 Like a lot of humans, cats also like to feel in charge!
-If they don't feel completely happy or are facing any stress or anxiety, this can cause them to spray.
+If they not feeling completely happy, or are facing any stress or anxiety, this can cause them to spray.
 The act of spraying along with the smell, makes them feel more confident.
 So sometimes, spraying may be due to a change in your cat’s routine or lifestyle - your furry pal is a creature of habit and doesn’t like change!

 If you think stress might be the cause, try to identify what’s making your cat feel unhappy.
-For example, there might be a scary neighbor cat outside the window, so shutting blinds or windows would stop your cat feeling intimidated.
-Your cat might also be lonely so would benefit from play at a regular time, when you can give them lots of love and affection.
+For example, there might be a scary neighbour cat outside the window, so shutting blinds or windows would stop your cat feeling intimidated.
+Your puss might also be lonely so would benefit from play at a regular time, when you can give them lots of love and affection.

 5. Scent Habits

-If your cat has a favorite spraying spot, the scent could be attracting them back for a second spray.
-To discourage this habit, you should clean the area where your cat has urinated with a simple soap and water or use a recommended urine stain and odor remover.
+If your cat has a favourite spraying spot, the scent could be attracting them back for a second spray.
+To discourage this habit, you should clean the area where your cat has urinated with a simple soap and water, or use a recommended urine stain and odour remover.
 Don’t use ammonia-based or bleach cleaners as this will attract your cat back to pee again.

 Stopping the Spray